Policy on Business Conduct – IMS Health Incorporated and Subsidiaries

 Bribery and Corruption

-IMS is committed to conducting business in an honest and ethical manner and complying with all applicable anti-bribery and corruption laws enacted in the countries in which we do business.
+IMS Health is committed to conducting business in an honest and ethical manner and complying with all applicable anti-bribery and corruption laws enacted in the countries in which we do business.
 Anti-bribery and corruption laws, such as the U.S. Foreign Corrupt Practices Act (FCPA )and the UK Bribery Act 2010, apply to all of our operations around the world.

 - offer or give anything of value to another person, including a government official, -- regardless of nationality or local custom -- to corruptly influence that person’s business decision or toga in an unfair business advantage; or